DoviniJ/GxEprsDummy/README.md

 1056980 1056980 1
 ```

-5) Bcov_discovery.txt - This is a .txt file which contains
+5) Bcov_discovery.txt - This is a .txt file which contains the following columns in order.
-* FID,
-* IID,
-* standardized covariate,
-* square of the standardized covariate and
-* 14 confounders

-of the discovery sample as columns.
 The discovery dataset has 7916 individuals.
 Note that the file has no column headings.
+* FID
+* IID
+* standardized covariate
+* square of the standardized covariate
+* 14 confounders of the discovery sample

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236635276-7e1c6d92-3a84-4f9e-b68b-a171d9684da3.png) -->
 ```
 1050405 1050405 0.787403812314451 0.620004763647331 -3.04026 45 -12.048 2.17634 -0.940322 -0.446351 -5.45685 -2.53161 -2.13435 -1.95623 -3.82792 -0.380636 0 10